 Monarchy.
-A hereditary form of government in which a king or queen or some similar member of the nobility rules.
+A hereditary form of government in which a king or queen or some similar “noble” rules.

 Monopoly capitalism.
-A form of capitalism in which huge amounts of accumulated capital within corporations give these organizations enormous social, political, and economic power.
+Huge amounts of accumulated capital within corporations that give these organizations enormous social, political, and economic power.
 Operating control of these organizations is vested in specialized management.

 Mores.
-Norms that have strong moral significance, violation of which cause strong social reaction.
-Examples include prohibitions against murder and sexual molestation of children.
+Norms that have strong moral significance, violation of which cause strong social reaction (murder, sexual molestation of children).

 Mortality rate.
 The number of deaths that occur in a particular population in a specified period of time (usually a year).